 This plan briefly outlines the steps BYU-Idaho is taking to ensure that hazardous materials do not enter the cities waste water system.
 It can be viewed here.

 The primary purpose of this plan is to ensure that BYU-Idaho employees, students, and visitors are protected from asbestos hazards, and that applicable asbestos regulatory requirements are followed.
 To learn more on this policy, go here.

 The purpose of this Exposure Control Plan is to reduce the probability of college employees contracting serious illness due to pathogenic microorganisms while working at BYU-Idaho or participating in academic or volunteer programs associated with the university.
 To learn more about this policy, go here.

-The purpose of this policy is to increase the safety of all students, employees, and visitors to the BYU-I campus.
-It is not written to control or dicourage the use of bicycles on campus but to insure the safety of the pedestrian.
+The purpose of this policy is to establish guidelines on use of sidewalks by other than pedestrian traffic and to establish a safe environment for pedestrians while allowing for necessary operation of vehicles, bicycles and scooters on campus sidewalks.
+It is not written to dicourage the use of bicycles on campus but to insure the safety of the pedestrian.

 Due to winter snow conditions, Rexburg City and BYU-Idaho have set rules for parking on the streets and parking lots.
 These rules can be viewed here.

 The Chemical Hygiene Program is intended to set forth generally accepted procedures and practices for working in laboratories.
 To view this plan, go here.